-Alessa PANG is a Partner in the Commercial & Corporate Disputes Practice.
+Alessa PANG is a Partner in the Commercial & Corporate Disputes, and International Arbitration Practices.

 Alessa's main area of practice is in international arbitration and litigation.
 She handles a wide range of cross-border commercial disputes before international arbitral tribunals, as well as before the Singapore courts.
 She has acted for clients in ad hoc and institutional arbitration proceedings under SIAC, ICC, LCIA, HKIAC, UNCITRAL and ICSID Rules.